 Your band starts out playing at pubs and publishing poorly mastered albums, but as people take notice, you begin fielding more serious offers.
 A radio station might request an appearance, for instance, or a major artist could offer a high-exposure, low-pay gig as their opener on an international tour.
 The band’s future hinges on these risk-or-opportunity choices, the biggest of which may be whether to sign to a record label and live under their contract.
 Fame never happens overnight in Rockstar!, and the payoff of superstardom only arrives after years of well-considered decisions.

-That flippant tone also robs these potentially sobering moments of their significance to the game.
-Arrests are spun as publicity opportunities instead of crises, sidelining their danger to your band’s progress.
-Pausing your music career to enter rehab should be a wake-up call for players to re-focus on music, but when the game mocks the experience as boring, it feels like an obstacle rather than a pivot point.
+That flippant tone also robs these potentially sobering moments of their significance to the band’s story.
+Pausing your music career to enter rehab should be a wake-up call for the band to rein in their excesses for a while and get back to music, but when the game mocks the experience as boring, it feels like an obstacle rather than a pivot point.
 Nothing counterbalances the simulation’s id to remind you that, yes, you really are screwing things up.

 Should you stay on-track, you’ll find some reward in watching your band climb the charts and expand its popularity overseas.
 But the managerial parts often feel slight on their own; they almost play like staging for the more salacious content.
-By avoiding all that, you would miss out on the gross, wild, over-the-top debauchery where Rockstar!‘s heart clearly lies, however tactlessly handled.
+By sticking to the music, you would miss out on the gross, wild, over-the-top debauchery where Rockstar!‘s heart clearly lies, however tactlessly handled.

 Rockstar! was also released as a slimmer, apparently less adult shareware title called Popstar!
 This version lacks some customization features and the record contract system.